ScamSleuth/ScamSleuth-Resource-Center/tnt-home-FedEx.top/README.md

 * May 29, 2025: Domain/Website is still active
 * May 29, 2025: Reported the domain to Tencent at: https://www.tencentcloud.com/report-platform/illegalcontentcomplaint
 * May 29, 2025: Alibabacloud is giving me the runaround, the complaint form on the website requires me to create an account.
 It's absurd that I have to become a "customer" just to file a complaint.
+* May 29, 2025: Alibabacloud has read my complaint and has notified the site owner to delete the content ASAP

 ### 2. Notifications to Affected Parties